Home Exercise Encyclopedia The Upright Row Exercise

 4. Bicep Activation: Although it’s not the primary focus, your biceps also get some love during this exercise.
 It’s like a bonus bicep workout on shoulder day!

-Variations of the Upright Row
+Upright Row Variations

 One of the things I love about the upright row is its versatility.
 Here are some variations you can try to target different muscle groups or to add variety to your routine: